Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 This was Daar, after all.
 He’d earned a lotta trust over the years.
 But the next thing he said was really putting that trust to the test.

-“Furthermore, to assure the survival of a key ally, I am declaring both Earth and Cimbrean as protectorate worlds of my people before the Dominion Security Council, in accordance with my authority as a senior member.
+"Furthermore, to assure the survival of a key ally, I am declaring both Earth and Cimbrean as protectorate worlds of my people before the Dominion Security Council, in accordance with my authority as a senior member.
 Your worlds are to be held in trust until…well, bluntly?
-Until I’m satisfied ‘yer capable of self-governance.”
+Until I’m satisfied ‘yer capable of self-governance."
 He sounded like a disappointed parent, now.
-“I have no desire to take your species’ sovereignty from you.
+"I have no desire to take your species’ sovereignty from you.
 But right now, *there is none to take.* And in any case…your leaders just attempted ‘ta *obliterate* your people’s homeworld.
 So yeah.
 Y’all’re here ‘ta keep you from bein’ *wasted* in a senseless act o’ collective insanity.

-“But,” he continued, “‘Yer my Cousins’ an’ Brothers.
+"But," he continued, "‘Yer my Cousins’ an’ Brothers.
 I know y’all well enough to know you’re all thinkin’ about what you could do, the lives you could save, how *useful* you could be right now if I weren’t doin’ this.
-Right?”
+Right?"

 He looked around: when he caught Firth’s eye, Christian could only nod.
-“Surely there’s *something* we can do—?” he asked.
+"Surely there’s *something* we can do—?" he asked.

-“There is, yeah.
+"There is, yeah.
 You prepare ‘fer TILE FLIP, ‘cuz we are runnin’ on fuckin’ *fumes* now, Cousins.
 The gao are on our last leg ‘fore we gotta focus our full attention inward, the ten’gewek ain’t got theirs under ‘em yet an’ won’t ‘fer centuries.
-No offense, Yan.”
+No offense, Yan."

 Yan just grunted, acknowledging the obvious truth.

-“An’ as for humankind? *Y’all* just basic’ly committed fuckin’ suicide…right now, the Hierarchy is winnin.’
+"An’ as for humankind? *Y’all* just basic’ly committed fuckin’ suicide…right now, the Hierarchy is winnin.’
 All they gotta do is play the long game, an’ they’re *far* too good to lose at that.
 But mebbe—*maybe* - if we can somehow get TILE FLIP ‘ta happen anyway?
-Then maybe all our peoples somehow survive ‘ta build a future. *That* is what you can do.”
+Then maybe all our peoples somehow survive ‘ta build a future. *That* is what you can do."

 The mace thumped down as he hefted it onto his shoulder and sat up tall.
-“Champion Loomi’s gonna go to the Corti, we’re gonna super-science as hard as we can.
+"Champion Loomi’s gonna go to the Corti, we’re gonna super-science as hard as we can.
 You, me, my Fangs, our cavemonkey volunteers…we only get one shot at this, an’ we gotta be the best we can all possibly be.
 Even now it’s gonna be a while ‘fore we can strike, ‘cuz we gotta win when we attack.
 So…’fer now, there’s ‘yer mission.
 ‘Yer *only* mission.
 ‘Ta get ready.
 I’ll be askin’ *everything* o’ y’all, soon enough.
-An’ I suspect there’ll be new members joinin’ too… but ‘fer now, there’s one thing I need from all’a you.”
+An’ I suspect there’ll be new members joinin’ too… but ‘fer now, there’s one thing I need from all’a you."

 He looked at Costello.

 They all looked at Costello.
 Every man in the room.
 He was their commander, after all.
 Shit, Firth could remember when he’d first come on the team, baby-faced and, yeah, already damn good at what he did ‘cuz he’d have never made the team otherwise.
 Now he was a Beef in his own right, all of the officers were now. *Fuck* they’d all come a long way since the beginning.

 Daar rose to his feet with a sad expression and a quiet keen.
-“Colonel Costello, I have no desire to ask this.
+"Colonel Costello, I have no desire to ask this.
 But you know what’s happening.
 What’s *really* happening, here.
-I need you to state your loyalties, and I need you to do it now.”
+I need you to state your loyalties, and I need you to do it now."

 …Well, shit.
 Christian felt his pulse skyrocket. *This was happening.
 Jesus* ***fuck.***

-“Your Majesty,” Costello chose his words carefully.
-“You have issued wartime flash orders to redeploy the HEAT, which we obeyed lawfully, and in good faith.
-Nonetheless, we have sworn oaths of loyalty to our respective governments and sovereigns.”
+"Your Majesty," Costello chose his words carefully.
+"You have issued wartime flash orders to redeploy the HEAT, which we obeyed lawfully, and in good faith.
+Nonetheless, we have sworn oaths of loyalty to our respective governments and sovereigns."

-“Yes, you have.
-In the stand-up of SOR as an international entity, those same powers acceded to a treaty which addresses this very situation.”
+"Yes, you have.
+In the stand-up of SOR as an international entity, those same powers acceded to a treaty which addresses this very situation."
 He turned and held out his paw, which Tiyun pressed a tablet into.
-“To quote the relevant text on succession…”
+"To quote the relevant text on succession…"

-> “A Signatory to these Instruments retains Authority therein by their capacity to mutual defense and aid of member Signatories.
+> "A Signatory to these Instruments retains Authority therein by their capacity to mutual defense and aid of member Signatories.
 Under this Instrument, that capacity shall consist in staffing, maintaining, sustaining, and advancing sufficient spaceborne capability to participate in the defense of the Signatory’s collective territory, commerce, peace, and other equities.

-> “In the event a Signatory is incapable of maintaining these commitments, they will withdraw from the Instruments at their earliest convenience, subject to agreements among the Signatories.
+> "In the event a Signatory is incapable of maintaining these commitments, they will withdraw from the Instruments at their earliest convenience, subject to agreements among the Signatories.
 Should a Signatory find themselves incapacitated owing to warfare, conflict, or force majeure, other Signatories shall provide all necessary aid and comfort.

-> “Command of the Alliance shall, in times of uncertainty, rest with the senior Signatory.”
+> "Command of the Alliance shall, in times of uncertainty, rest with the senior Signatory."

-“Gentlemen,” he said, handing the tablet back, “I am the senior Signatory, and this, ‘ta put it mildly, is a time o’ uncertainty.
+"Gentlemen," he said, handing the tablet back, "I am the senior Signatory, and this, ‘ta put it mildly, is a time o’ uncertainty.
 Your governments ain’t fit ‘ta command under the terms of the treaty and I am exercising my rights of continuity.
 There…ain’t no goin’ home, my friends.
 You know this.
 Whatever’s left ain’t even gonna be able ‘ta *feed* y’all.
 So, I’ll put a choice before ‘ya instead.
 If any man here wishes to walk away from the SOR, he may do so an’ try ‘ta find a place among the human diaspora here on Gao, or return ‘ta Cimbrean.
 Balls, I’ll even help ‘ya get on ‘yer feets.
-But if that ain’t the path ‘fer you, I will accept ‘yer loyalty, here an’ now.”
+But if that ain’t the path ‘fer you, I will accept ‘yer loyalty, here an’ now."

-“You…Daar, you are asking us to *break our oaths of service.* You must understand that!”
+"You…Daar, you are asking us to *break our oaths of service.* You must understand that!"

-“They’re already broken, Colonel.
+"They’re already broken, Colonel.
 They broke th’ moment ‘yer governments blew each other up an’ abandoned ‘ya on a distant world.
 There ain’t nobody home.
 I know you’ve been tryin’.
 Balls, I’ve been tryin’ too!
 An’ what essactly is gonna come callin’, eventually?
-How are they gonna sustain a force o’ men that need a minimum o’ fifty-thousand calories a head o’ specialized food every damn day just ‘ta live?”
+How are they gonna sustain a force o’ men that need a minimum o’ fifty-thousand calories a head o’ specialized food every damn day just ‘ta live?"

 Costello didn’t have a ready answer for that, and Daar pounced.

-“No, Colonel.
-‘Yer oaths are *fulfilled,* ‘cuz there ain’t nobody y’all can *serve* anymore.”
+"No, Colonel.
+‘Yer oaths are *fulfilled,* ‘cuz there ain’t nobody y’all can *serve* anymore."

-“...Our governments may not take that notion very well, Your Majesty.”
+"...Our governments may not take that notion very well, Your Majesty."

 There was a *lot* said in that statement.
 Daar narrowed his eyes.

-“There are two ways outta this room, Colonel Costello.
+"There are two ways outta this room, Colonel Costello.
 One of ‘em is that jump pad.
 Take it, an’ ‘yer free, but you’ll never be in th’ fight again.
 Th’ other is the door behind me, an’ there’s only one way I’m lettin’ ‘ya pass.
-Let us consider the situation *very carefully.”*
+Let us consider the situation *very carefully."*

 A few seconds of silence.
 Costello gave Firth a quick look.
 Christian *very carefully* did not react in any way.
 Because, frankly…